gvwilson/sensibleadventures/coriandel/coriandel.md

 hurried back into the city.
 Yes, I knew that I was betraying a friend.
 People do that sometimes.
 But he never listened to her, not the way I did.
 He never sat there and held her hand and listened to what she had to say.
 He didn't know how much poetry was in her heart, just waiting to fly out.
-All he saw was a beautiful prize to be won.
+All he saw was a prize to be won.
 She deserved better than that.

 Amazing, isn't it, what we can justify when we want to?

-I walked down Candlemenders' Road thinking, "I may never see this again."
-My family wouldn't mind as long as I wrote regularly.
-My oldest brother went to Dry Weeping eight years ago, and my sister (not the one whose engagement was broken off) had gone caravaneering to Darp and never returned.
-She sent us letters twice a year, full of gossip about horses and quirks of contracts.
-My father sent copies back to her with minor corrections written in the margins.
-It was his way of saying that he loved her, I suppose.
+As I walk down Candlemenders' Road I think, "I may never see this again."
+My family won't mind as long as I write regularly.
+My oldest brother went to Dry Weeping eight years ago, and my sister (not the one who broke off her engagement) went caravaneering to Darp and didn't come back.
+She sends us letters twice a year, full of gossip about quirks of contracts and mad Praczny saints trying to persuade the Darpani to try their new saddles.
+My father sends copies back to her with minor corrections written in the margins.
+It's his way of saying that he loves her, I suppose.

-I made just one stop, at Aziz's.
-Stealing my best friend's girl was one thing, but stealing books was quite another.
-"Now remember---" I started.
+I make just one stop, at Aziz the bookseller's.
+Running off with my best friend's girl is one thing, but running off with someone's books is quite another.
+"Now remember---" I start.

-"I never saw you," he said.
+"I never saw you," he says.
 We studied together, back when he wanted to grow up to be a magician.
-"And I have no idea where you went, or what you were planning to do.
+"And I have no idea where you've gone, or what you were planning to do.
 Which is the truth."

-I raised my palms to him.
+I raise my palms to him.
 "I'll write."

-He raised his back.
+He raises his back.
 "I'll read."

-My next stop was at Ishad's.
-I had to force myself not to glance around as I fumbled with the lock on his front gate.
-Across, down, down again, and in---no, no, it was across, down, across again, and in.
-The worn brass cylinder came apart in my hands.
-I dropped the pieces in my pocket, leaving the gate slightly ajar behind me.
+My next stop is at Ishad's.
+I have to force myself not to glance around as I fumble with the lock on his front gate.
+Across, down, down again, and in---no, no, it's across, down, across again, and in.
+The worn brass cylinder comes apart in my hands.
+I drop the pieces in my pocket, leaving the gate slightly ajar behind me.

-Cool moonlight turned Ishad's whitewashed kitchen blue.
-The three loose tiles in the floor were right where the horse had said they would be.
-The shallow trough beneath them held a battered leather tube, thirty Ruudian silver marks, a stiletto, and a dried husk a scorpion beetle had shed last week or last year.
-I reached for the tube, but pulled my hand back.
+The last light of day fills Ishad's whitewashed kitchen with a dim warmth.
+The three loose tiles in the floor are right where the horse said they would be.
+The shallow trough beneath them holds a battered leather tube, thirty Ruudian silver marks, a stiletto, and a dried husk that a scorpion beetle shed last week or last year.
+I reach for the tube, but pull my hand back.
 Poison darts?
 Razors spun by clockwork?
-If half of Vurt's bragging about Ishad was true, there could be anything in that hole.
+Knowing Ishad, there could be anything in that hole.

-In the end, I used a broom to lever the tube out of the ground.
-Nothing snapped, fizzed, or fell on my head.
-I turned the tube over in my hands.
-It looked like a map case, or something a Thindi merchant would store scrolls in.
-I was tempted to open it, but *ab*, there wasn't time, *ra*, it belonged to a magician, and *ca*, it would be just like Ishad to leave his cache unguarded and then booby trap the case itself.
-I replaced the tiles, nearly soiled myself when the broom toppled over with a clatter, stood it up again, put the lock on the front gate back together, and hurried away.
+In the end, I use a broom to lever the tube out of the ground.
+Nothing snaps, fizzes, or falls on my head.
+I turn the tube over in my hands.
+It looks like a map case or something a Thindi merchant would store scrolls in.
+I'm tempted to open it, but *ab*, it's none of my business, *ra*, it belongs to the most famous magician in the world, and *ca*, it would be just like Ishad to leave his cache unguarded and then booby trap the case itself.
+I replace the tiles, nearly soil myself when the broom topples over with a clatter, stand it up again, put the lock on the front gate back together, and hurry away.

-The evening had turned to night by the time I reached Sehdie's.
-As an unmarried daughter, Sehdie's room was in the section between the public and private courtyards, one floor up, with a single window looking out on the world.
+The moon has just peeked over the horizon by the time I reach Sehdie's.
+As an unmarried daughter, Sehdie's room is in the section between the public and private courtyards, one floor up, with a single window looking out on the world.
 Her aunt wouldn't even have allowed her the window once she started to fill out, but for once her father stood up for her.
-"It's been her room since she was born.
+"It has been her room since she was born.
 She can stay there if she wants," he said, and wouldn't budge.
-I don't think he ever really got over his wife's death.
-He wanted things to stay just as they had been, forever.
+I don't think he ever really got over his wife's death, or knew what to do with his daughter.

-When Vurt wanted to talk to Sehdie he climbed a lemon tree three houses away, walked along a dividing wall, pulled himself up onto a stable, jumped to their neighbor's roof, and jumped again to catch a beam so he could get onto hers.
-Not being Vurt, I had taken a few moments earlier to stow a ladder beside the stable.
-It had paint and tar spattered on its rungs, just the sort of thing a trusting tradesman might leave lying around in a nice neighborhood.
-I didn't look particularly tradesmanlike (at least, I hoped I didn't), but I hung my pack on a peg near the stable door, picked up the ladder, and walked as confidently as I could into the narrow alley that ran between Sehdie's house and her neighbor's.
+When Vurt wants to talk to Sehdie he climbs a lemon tree three houses away, walks along a dividing wall, pulls himself up onto a stable, jumps to their neighbor's roof, and jumps again to catch a beam so he can get onto hers.
+Not being Vurt, I took a few moments earlier to stow a ladder beside the stable.
+It has paint and tar spattered on its rungs, just the sort of thing a trusting carpenter or glazier might leave in a nice neighborhood if she was coming back the next day to finish a job.
+I don't look particularly tradesmanlike, and it's the middle of the weeping night, but I hang my pack on a peg near the stable door, pick up the ladder, and walk as casually as I can into the narrow alley that runs between Sehdie's house and her neighbor's.

-A few moments and a bruised knee later, I was face to face with a peach-colored shutter.
-It was nicely made, fitted instead of glued, nicely stained, and very locked.
+A few moments and a bruised knee later, I'm face to face with a peach-colored shutter.
+It is nicely made, fitted instead of glued, and very locked.

-I had expected that.
-What I hadn't expected was to hear muttering through its slats.
+I expected that.
+What I didn't expect was to hear muttering through its slats.
 "But no, she'd rather spend her time with trash like that rogue.
 Honestly, Awbé, I don't know if this is going to work.
 Shau Sheu promises and promises, but I just don't know."

-My heart skipped a beat.
+My heart skips a beat.
 Awbé was Sehdie's mother, so this must be her aunt, Eleñima.
-I had no idea who Shau Sheu was.
-At that moment I didn't actually care so long as the conversation ended quickly.
-I felt very exposed, pressed against the wall in the gathering darkness.
-One glance from a passer-by and I'd spend the rest of the night explaining myself to some bored guard captain.
+I have no idea who Shau Sheu is, but this doesn't seem to be the right time for introductions.
+I feel naked, pressed against the wall in the darkness.
+One glance from a passer-by and I'll spend the rest of the night explaining myself to some bored guard captain.
 Rest of the night?
-Who was I fooling?
-He'd stop listening after three heartbeats and have his men toss me in a cell with a drunken, murderous Darpani and a half-deaf Ruudian mercenary who'd mis-hear my cries for help and think I'd insulted his grandmother.
+Who am I fooling?
+He'll stop listening after three heartbeats and have his men toss me in a cell with a drunken, murderous Darpani and a half-deaf Ruudian mercenary who will mis-hear my attempts at polite conversation and think I've insulted his grandmother.
 Come morning, there wouldn't be enough left of me to feed a skinny hog.
-It would be days before my remains were identified.
-My family would be beside themselves, and poor Sehdie would---
+It could be days before my remains are identified.
+My family will be beside themselves, and poor Sehdie will---

-A cupboard door banged closed on the other side of the shutter.
-Still muttering, Sehdie's aunt left the room.
-I sagged and let my breath out with a whoosh.
+A cupboard door bangs closed on the other side of the shutter.
+Still muttering, Sehdie's aunt leaves the room.
+I sag and let my breath out with a whoosh.
 Juan di Perçalle wrote that the world is ruled by soldiers because the poets are too easily distracted by beauty to govern.
 I think it's because poets are too good at imagining the consequences of their actions to take foolish risks.

-I tucked my note through the shutter slats and climbed down the ladder one careful rung at a time.
-I laid it down next to the house and walked out of the alley onto Quiet Saints' Street.
+I tuck my note through the shutter slats and climb down the ladder one careful rung at a time.
+I lay it down next to the house and walk out of the alley onto Quiet Saints' Street.

-To the east, the edge of the moon was a bright white line on the horizon.
-Something caught in my throat.
-Vurt would be the Tombs by now.
-"Luck be gentle, Luck be sweet," I whispered.
+The moon is up now.
+Something catches in my throat.
+Vurt will be the Tombs, if he and Ishad haven't already been eaten or had their souls sucked out.
+"Luck be gentle, luck be sweet," I whisper.
 Make sure my hand, make swift my feet.
-That's how the rest of the children's rhyme went.
-It was as good a prayer as any.
+That's how the rest of the children's rhyme goes.
+It's as good a prayer as any.

-I almost turned around then.
-I could have put the ladder back, picked up my pack from the stable, and gone home.
-Vurt was my friend.
-He deserved an explanation from me, if nothing else.
+I almost turn around then.
+I could put the ladder back, get my pack from the stable, and go home.
+Vurt is my friend.
+He deserves an explanation from me, if nothing else.

-But I remembered the story of Hans the Younger, sitting in his stone chair on a hill overlooking Ryewall harbor, watching the ships come and go, wishing he had taken one in his youth, until he turned to stone himself.
-The anonymous author of *The Customs, Laws, and Language of Praczedt: A Guide For Those So Fortunate As To Have Been Born Elsewhere* claimed that the weathered remains of the chair were still there, and that on clear days, when a brisk breeze was blowing, you could still hear his sighs.
-Although how one was supposed to tell a ghost's sighs from the breeze, I don't know.
+But I remember the story of Hans the Younger, sitting in his stone chair on a hill overlooking Anyalcze harbor, watching the ships come and go, wishing he had taken one in his youth, until he turned to stone himself.
+The anonymous author of *The Customs, Laws, and Language of Praczedt: A Guide For Those So Fortunate As To Have Been Born Elsewhere* wrote that the weathered remains of the chair are still there, and that on clear days, when a brisk breeze was blowing, you can still hear his sighs.
+Although how one is supposed to tell a ghost's sighs from the breeze, I don't know.

 Poets don't write much about waiting.
 "Day after day she stood at the window, waiting for his return.
 She relived every moment they had spent together, every